-The ultimate guide to college grad hiring
+The ultimate guide to hiring recent college grads

 Hiring fresh-out-of-schoolers requires some patience and ingenuity.
 Try these strategies.

 Graduation season is around the corner, and while some almost-grads have jobs lined up, others are hungry for work.
 (After all, three out of four recent graduates left school without a job.)

 But getting your company in front of college graduates—and weeding through the crush of applicants that may be coming your way—takes a special approach.